Nuclear talks "useful", Western official says

-ALMATY (Reuters) - World powers held a “useful” meeting with Iran over its nuclear program in the Kazakh city of Almaty on Tuesday and will continue negotiations on Wednesday, a Western official said.
+ALMATY, Feb 26 (Reuters) - World powers held a “useful” meeting with Iran over its nuclear programme in the Kazakh city of Almaty on Tuesday and will continue negotiations on Wednesday, a Western official said.

 “We had a useful meeting today, discussions took place this evening, we are meeting again tomorrow,” the official said, speaking on condition of anonymity.

 The six countries - the United States, Russia, China, France, Britain and Germany - are hoping to use a combination of diplomacy and sanctions to persuade Iran to scale back nuclear work that they suspect has a military dimension.
-Iran says the program is purely peaceful.

-Reporting by Justyna Pawlak, Fredrik Dahl and Yeganeh Torbati; Editing by Kevin Liffey
+Iran says the programme is purely peaceful.
+(Reporting by Justyna Pawlak, Fredrik Dahl and Yeganeh Torbati; Editing by Kevin Liffey)